 - Lower-than-average annual percentage yield of 0.01% on standard savings account

-What to look for: Regardless of the account you choose, monthly maintenance fees can be waived by maintaining a minimum balance, receiving direct deposits or linking a checking and savings account.
+What to look for: For most accounts, monthly maintenance fees can be waived by maintaining a minimum balance, receiving direct deposits or linking a checking and savings account.
 READ OUR FULL REVIEW

 Navy Federal Credit Union

 Why it stands out: Georgia has a large concentration of active military personnel.
 For anyone affiliated with the Armed Forces or related to one, Navy Federal Credit Union is a great option.

 Although there aren't many physical branches, the NFCU mobile app lets you handle just about everything, including account management, bill pay and applying for a credit card.
 Plus, customer service is available 24/7.

 NFCU is also among the best credit unions in the country.
 Most accounts don't come with a monthly maintenance fee and if you qualify for membership, you'll receive a dividends on your bank account balances.